Jelena383/surface-water-risk-assessment-serbia/README.md

 - **RRI – Regulatory Risk Index**
   Indicator based on the frequency and severity of exceedances of regulatory threshold values.

-All indicators were normalized using min–max normalization and integrated into a final:

-## Integrated Risk Index (IIR)

-using the Analytic Hierarchy Process (AHP).
+All indicators were normalized using min–max normalization and integrated into the final Integrated Risk Index (IIR) using the Analytic Hierarchy Process (AHP).

 ## Spatial Statistical Analysis

-Spatial clustering analysis was performed using:

-## Getis-Ord Gi* hotspot analysis

-to identify statistically significant spatial clusters of elevated and reduced environmental risk.
+Spatial clustering analysis was performed using Getis-Ord Gi* hotspot analysis in order to identify statistically significant spatial clusters of elevated and reduced environmental risk.

 Due to the definition of the Integrated Risk Index:

 - lower IIR values indicate higher environmental risk,
-- therefore statistically significant cold spots represent clusters of elevated environmental risk,
+- statistically significant cold spots represent clusters of elevated environmental risk,
 - while hot spots represent areas of relatively favorable environmental conditions.

 ## Key Findings